Delerius/n3fjp-ohc-bridge/README.md

 If QSOs are not plotting even though UDP packets are arriving, enabling HTTP mode is recommended.

+Note: UDP output is still sent even when HTTP mode is enabled.
+Enabling HTTP allows OpenHamClock to receive additional fields (such as dx_grid when available) that may be required for plotting in some setups.

 Troubleshooting: QSOs Not Plotting

 If: